 What does the test result mean?

-A normal or negative D-dimer result (D-dimer level is below a predetermined threshold) means that it is most likely that the person tested does not have an acute condition or disease causing abnormal clot formation and breakdown.
+A normal or "negative" D-dimer result (D-dimer level is below a predetermined cut-off threshold) means that it is most likely that the person tested does not have an acute condition or disease causing abnormal clot formation and breakdown.
 Most health practitioners agree that a negative D-dimer is most valid and useful when the test is done for people who are considered to be at low to moderate risk for thrombosis.
 The test is used to help rule out clotting as the cause of symptoms.

 A positive D-dimer result may indicate the presence of an abnormally high level of fibrin degradation products.
 It indicates that there may be significant blood clot (thrombus) formation and breakdown in the body, but it does not tell the location or cause.
 For example, it may be due to a venous thromboembolism (VTE) or disseminated intravascular coagulation (DIC).
 Typically, the D-dimer level is very elevated in DIC.